antikrem/antikrem.github.io/_posts/2020-12-17-Colourise.md

 A common required task is to apply a colourisation in a fragment shader, but all the online implementations are just plain awful.
 The top results from a google search will get either a [multiplicative modulation](https://gamedev.stackexchange.com/questions/75923/colorize-with-a-given-color-a-texture) or some [arbitary linear combination](https://gist.github.com/baba-s/4a81861a8c963a68a862ada545b0100f).
 What I really want is that lovely GIMP colorise...
 ![_config.yml]({{ site.baseurl }}/images/2020-12-17-Colourise/1.png)

 Notice how the white middle stays white.
 Strongly bright objects apear white, even if the output isn't constant over the colour spectrum.
 A good example is the sun, which is white, despite having [non-uniform output at different frequencies](https://wtamu.edu/~cbaird/sq/2013/07/03/what-is-the-color-of-the-sun/).
 If I wanted to colourise a picture of the sun at midday, I would expect the brightest part to remain white.

-Also, you would expect the brightness to stay the same across the image, while the bad colourise shaders will darken the image.
+I would also expect the brightness to stay the same across the image, while the above colourise shaders will darken the image.
 GIMP's colourise preserves luminance, which is great.

 # GIMP Tribute Act
 As GIMP is free and open-source software, instead of trying to back-engineer their colorise filter we can ~~steal~~ take inspiration from their algorithm.
 Specifically,